MicrosoftDocs/memdocs/sccm/core/plan-design/security/plan-for-security.md

 -   Clients are installed by using client push.

 If clients cannot retrieve the trusted root key by using one of these mechanisms, they trust the trusted root key that is provided by the first management point that they communicate with.
 In this scenario, a client might be misdirected to an attacker's management point where it would receive policy from the rogue management point.
 This would likely be the action of a sophisticated attacker and might occur only in a limited time before the client retrieves the trusted root key from a valid management point.
-However, to reduce this risk of an attacker misdirecting clients to a rogue management point, you can pre-provision the clients by using the trusted root key.
+However, to reduce this risk of an attacker misdirecting clients to a rogue management point, you can pre-provision the clients with the trusted root key.

 Use the following procedures to pre-provision and verify the trusted root key for a Configuration Manager client:

--   Pre-provision a client by using the trusted root key by using a file.
+-   Pre-provision a client with the trusted root key by using a file.

--   Pre-provision a client by using the trusted root key without using a file.
+-   Pre-provision a client with the trusted root key without using a file.

 -   Verify the trusted root key on a client.

 > [!NOTE]
 >  You do not have to pre-provision a client by using the trusted root key if they can get this from Active Directory Domain Services or they are installed by using client push.
-In addition, you do not have to pre-provision clients when they use HTTPS communication to management points because trust is established by using the PKI certificates.
+In addition, you do not have to pre-provision clients when they use HTTPS communication to management points because trust is established by PKI certificates.

 You can remove the trusted root key from a client by using the Client.msi property, **RESETKEYINFORMATION = TRUE**, with CCMSetup.exe.
 To replace the trusted root key, reinstall the client together with the new trusted root key, for example, by using client push, or by specifying the Client.msi **SMSPublicRootKey** property by using CCMSetup.exe.